-Since the 2016 decree on doctoral training. individuals pursuing a PhD are required to create a portfolio for their defense.
+Individuals pursuing a PhD can create a portfolio for their defense.
 This training provides them with a program that guides them from the beginning of their doctoral studies to their defense, allowing them to apprehend their skill development and the evolution and ripening of their career plan thanks to the construction of their learning and competencies portfolio during your doctorate.